 I was interviewing enterprise users about how they managed their data, from the CDOs in the boardroom down to data stewards who made sure the data was available in the right way for the right people.
 They described problems similar to what I’d call “kudzu” — complicated knowledge paths, half-finished solutions, and divisions within the company building their own data islands because they didn’t trust the company-wide data solution.

 They never intended to grow kudzu, though.
 They started out solving their data problems with well-planned projects, put their best people on them, hired good consultants, and put real capital behind them.
 They weren’t trying to create kudzu; what they were trying to do was plant orderly gardens of data and structure.
+When looking for garden designs in this catalog wood texture patio covers.

 And what happens?
 I would describe it as “gardens gone wild.”